 Search Engines in South Korea

 Search engine optimization (SEO) is a crucial part of digital marketing.
 However, there is limited knowledge and information on how this can be done on Naver.
 Google is certainly available as an option, but as mentioned previously, Korea is one of the few countries in the world where Google is not the leading search engine.
-In its place, Naver dominates the market with more than 70% of the market share, followed by Daum, another local search engine, then Google in third place.
+In its place, Naver dominates the market, followed by Google, then Daum, another local search engine.

 Initially, Daum had the upper hand in the Korean market and made a groundbreaking success with Daum Café.
 However, it did not take long for Naver to implement their own game-changing feature, KnowledgeiN, which is a Q&A platform.
 At present, Naver has won over Korean searchers with its wide-ranging services that include Naver Blog, Naver Café, Naver KnowledgeiN, websites, news, images, shopping, maps, and mail.
 With its widespread influence in Koreans’ daily lives, Naver is a search engine that should not be ignored by companies wishing to enter the Korean Market.